Stars (Dubstar song)

 "Stars" is a song by English indie dance trio Dubstar, released in 1995 by EMI and Polydor as the debut single from their first album, Disgraceful (1995).
 The song received critical acclaim, peaking at number 40 in the UK.
 But after being re-released in 1996, it was far more successful, reaching number 15 on the UK Singles Chart and number 18 in Scotland, as well as number 69 on the Eurochart Hot 100.
 Outside Europe, the song was a hit in Israel, peaking at number-one for three weeks (which was a weekly voting chart).
 It received a great deal of play time in clubs and many remixes were also created.
-There were produced three different music videos to promote the single.
+Three different music videos were produced to promote the single.
 Italian metal band Lacuna Coil covered it on their 2000 EP Halflife.

 Composition

 "Stars" is written by group member Steve Hillier, and produced by Graeme Robinson and Stephen Hague.
 In an interview with Melody Maker in 1995, Hillier told about the lyrics, "It's definitely about being on your own and being quietly reflective.
 Not necessarily being lonely, but alone."
 He added, "It is a very self-conscious track.
 It deals with the fact that when you're doing anything creative, it's not so much about what you feel about the thing, nor about how many people come up and tell you how great you are, it's more about the opinions of the people you take really seriously and how much that affects you.
 It's like, how do you take seriously anyone who's telling you you're any good?"